Opportunities at the Old Fire House

 Event interns help organize, coordinate, and promote major events at the OFH including Prom, End of School Bash, Turkey Bowl, and more!

 The Old Fire House's Youth Advisory Board & Advocacy (YABA) continues Redmond's tradition of youth advocating for positive change, and serving their community.
 Past YABA member have gone on to attend Columbia, NYU, Wellesley, UW, Evergreen, and WSU to name a few- and all have credited their involvement in YABA with skill-building and leadership opportunities.

 YABA enrollment takes place annually during the month of August and entails a year long commitment

 Whether for a school assignment, court, honor society, or your own need to do good, the Old Fire House always has a need for volunteers!

 Volunteer- if you want to volunteer, just come down to the OFH, talk to staff there about what opportunities there are, and get started.

 Community Service- for community service with specific time requirements for school or clubs, please email the OFH two week before your intended start date to confirm community service opportunities and arrange a schedule.

-For court-ordered community service, email the OFH with the phone number of your diversion counselor and information regarding the timeline and time obligation of your community service plan.
+For teens with court-ordered community service, email the OFH with the phone number of your diversion counselor and information regarding the timeline and time obligation of your community service plan.
 At the time of your completion OFH staff will write you a formal letter of competition, and call your diversion counselor if necessary.